johant93/MyEvents/README.md

 MyEvents
 -----------
+This repository regroup a program writed into c++ to practice class, abstract class , exception, operator overloaded.

 abstract class Event :

-- name
-- num
-- date
-- prix
+An event can be of Freelance or of JoEvents

-class Freelance : public Event :
+class Freelance :

-print()
+supplement  parameter -> String job.

-class JoEvents : public Event :
+class JoEvents :

-print()
+when the even is of JoEvents.

+class JokePriceException :

+if the price